About Entertainment District

 Living in the Entertainment District

 - Nightlife: As mentioned, the Entertainment District is Toronto's nightlife capital.
-There are a plethora of bars and clubs tucked in its streets, including crowd favorites like Parlour, N'Awlins, The Shore Club, Roxy on King, and Bar Hop.
+There are a plethora of bars and clubs tucked in its streets, including crowd favorites like Parlour, Fiction, The Shore Club, The Fifth Social Club, and Bar Hop.

 - Wining & dining: There’s no shortage of top-notch restaurants in the Entertainment District.
-Some of the best restaurants in the area include Alo, Khao San Road, Kit Kat Italian Bar, La Carnita, Montecito, TOCA, BOSK, and Luma.
+Some of the best restaurants in the area include Alo, Khao San Road, Byblos, La Carnita, Petros82, TOCA, PAI, and Luma.

 - Attractions: The Entertainment District famous city attractions include the CN Tower, Ripley's Aquarium of Canada, and Canada's Walk of Fame.